The Breach (Star Trek: Enterprise): Plot

+Sato enters sickbay to give Doctor Phlox a PADD with a message from the Denobulan Science Academy.
+Before reading it, Phlox casually has her assist him, as she usually does, but this time he has her hold a tribble to her obvious delight while he opens a pen, takes the tribble back and feeds it to the animal within, to her dismay.

-At the request of the Denobulan Science Academy, Enterprise goes to extract a group of three geologists from a planet where xenophobic militants have taken charge and decreed that all off-worlders must evacuate.
+The message is their request whereby Enterprise goes to extract a group of three geologists from a planet where xenophobic militants have taken charge and decreed that all off-worlders must evacuate.
 Being experienced with caving, Ensign Mayweather is chosen to lead Commander Tucker and Lieutenant Reed on the underground rescue mission.
 They have only three days to return to the surface with the scientists before the negotiated government ceasefire expires.

 As the Enterprise nears the planet, it comes to the aid of an alien evacuee transport, suffering from a dangerous radiation leak.
 The most seriously injured of the various aliens brought aboard is Hudak, an Antaran, whose species has a centuries long history of conflict and animosity with the Denobulans.
 Though suffering from a fatal case of radiation poisoning, and being the first time the two species have interacted in generations, he immediately refuses help from Doctor Phlox.
 Archer orders Phlox to treat him, but he reluctantly declines, since Denobulan medical ethics places the patient's wishes above all other considerations.

 Underground, the crew make good progress, but Mayweather injures his leg.
 Leaving him behind, Reed and Tucker soon locate the Denobulan geologists, who are happily engaged in recording the various rare and precious geological features of the cavern.
 With time running out, Tucker is insistent the group departs, while the scientists downplay the level of the threat, but finally assent.
 Back on the ship, using tact and diplomacy of his own, Phlox endeavors to help Hudak, but his initial attempts end in failure.
 Phlox, for his part, is also upset at the mutual hatred between the two species - but since Hudak refuses to be treated, Phlox must wait.
 Eventually, Hudak reflects on Phlox's words and agrees to the lifesaving procedure.
 An agreement is then reached in which the three Denobulans are granted passage home aboard the same transport as Hudak.